adap/flower/doc/source/how-to-design-stateful-clients.rst

 .. _recordset: ref-api/flwr.common.RecordSet.html#recordset

-By design, ClientApp_ objects are stateles.
+By design, ClientApp_ objects are stateless.
 This means that the ``ClientApp`` object is recreated each time a new ``Message`` is to be processed.
 This behaviour is identical with Flower's Simulation Engine and Deployment Engine.
 For the former, it allows to simulate the running of large number of nodes without having on a single machine or